FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 # Background Properties

-CSS gives us a number of tools for controlling the look of the backgrounds of our HTML elements.
+CSS gives us a number of tools for controlling the backgrounds of our HTML elements.

 We can specify: